-The Power of Wearable Devices
+The Power of Wearable Devices for Patient Care

 The smartwatch is an example of a device that combines reduced size with advanced functionality.
 Using Bluetooth to connect with a 5G device such as a smartphone, this wearable technology can gather information about the wearer and share it with healthcare providers remotely.
 In many cases, the monitoring of the patient throughout the day provides a more accurate insight into their condition than many hospital-based instruments.